jschwarzwalder/aws-sdk-php/docs/service/s3-stream-wrapper.rst

 .. note::

     File write errors are only returned when a call to ``fflush`` is made.
-These errors are not returned when an un-flushed ``fclose`` is called.
-The return value for ``fclose`` will be true if it closes the stream, regardless of any errors in response to its internal ``fflush``.
-These errors are also not returned when calling ``file_put_contents`` due to how it is implemented by PHP.
+    These errors are not returned when an unflushed ``fclose`` is called.
+    The return value for ``fclose`` will be ``true`` if it closes the stream, regardless of any errors in response to its internal ``fflush``.
+These errors are also not returned when calling ``file_put_contents`` because of how PHP implements it.

-Opening Seekable streams
+Opening Seekable Streams
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Streams opened in "r" mode only allow data to be read from the stream, and are
 not seekable by default.
-This is so that data can be downloaded from Amazon S3
+This is so that data can be downloaded from |S3|
-in a truly streaming manner where previously read bytes do not need to be
+in a truly streaming manner, where previously read bytes do not need to be
 buffered into memory.
 If you need a stream to be seekable, you can pass
 ``seekable`` into the `stream context options <http://www.php.net/manual/en/function.stream-context-create.php>`_
 of a function.